Lupertazzi Crime Family Members

 - Celebrity Paradox: Frankie Valli is an acquaintance of Tony's and has to be contacted by Silvio after a casino manager wants a favour returned.

-- Mister Big: Frankie Valli is a short man yet his character is, at one point, one of the most influential and powerful figures in the Lupertazzi crime family.
+- Mister Big: Rusty is referred to as the Mayor of Munchkin Land as a joke about his height, yet he briefly held a spot as one of the most influential and powerful figures in the Lupertazzi crime family.

-- The Man Behind the Man: Behind Carmine Jr. Rusty largely pulled his strings during the Lupertazzi civil war.
+- The Man Behind the Man: Behind Little Carmine, Rusty largely pulled his strings during the Lupertazzi civil war.
+It's what motivates Johnny Sack to have him whacked.

 Former consigliere for Carmine Lupertazzi.
 Released from prison at the beginning of Season 5 as one of the "Class of '04", and seeks to retire.